cosmos/cosmos-sdk/x/gov/spec/01_concepts.md

 Quorum is defined as the minimum percentage of voting power that needs to be casted on a proposal for the result to be valid.

+### Expedited Proposals

+A proposal can be expedited, making the proposal use shorter voting duration and a higher tally threshold by its default.
+If an expedited proposal fails to meet the threshold within the scope of shorter voting duration, the expedited proposal is then converted to a regular proposal and restarts voting under regular voting conditions.

 ### Threshold

 Threshold is defined as the minimum proportion of `Yes` votes (excluding